uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/software-modules-lmod.md

 ```
    $ module load gcc
 ```
 the default version will be loaded.
-The default version is indicated with a (D) next to it.
+The default version is indicated with a (D) next to it after running `module avail`.

 To unload a specific module you can run: